killuhwhale/appium/src/README.md

                 - Cancel Agree Continue buttons are conflicting.

     - Improve model
-        - recently labeled FBAuth in Dataset, in v5 from Roboflow, we will have NEW LABELS
-            - Will need to update coco128.yaml with new labels.
-                - FBAuth
-                - Two (Age Verification)
         -1.
 Explore Age verification
             - input age or slider
             - we are detecting "2" for num pads